 Please enter your registration number

-Please enter the engine capacity
+Please enter the engine capacity: select 1 to enter in cc, 2 to enter in liter.

 Depending on the vehicle type, different value will be asked to enter:

-(For private cars, if registered in 2008) Did you registered before July?
+(For private cars, if registered in 2008) Was the vehicle registered before July?

-(For private cars) Please enter CO2 emission band
+(For private cars) Please enter CO2 emission volume, it should be a positive whole number

-(For lorries) Please enter Wheel number, this should be an even number between 4 -12
+(For lorries) Please enter number of fixed wheels this should be an even number between 4 -12 inclusive

+(For lorries) Please enter the unloaded weight in tonnes with max 2 decimal places

 (For taxi) Please enter the maximum number of passengers